junixcoder/johndoescode-portfolio/readme.md

-# An overview of the project
+# ✨An overview of the project

 This project is a recent Computer Science graduate's engaging online portfolio showcasing their coding projects, skill and experience to potential employers.
 The portfolio includes interactive features, a mobile responsive design, and integrated SEO optimization.
 Also designed to demonstrate coding abilities and understanding of web development best practices.

-# Instructions for running the project locally
+# ✨Instructions for running the project locally

 To run this webpage locally, please read and follow instructions on this readme.txt file.